MZanggl/mockzen/README.md

 }
 ```

-To make this work, add the transformer to your configuration file.
+To make this experimental feature work, add the transformer to your configuration file.

 #### jest